 Acne can develop at any age especially during the teenage years.
 They also are more likely to occur during times of hormone level increases, such as pregnancy and menstruation too.

-Overactive sebaceous glands cause hair follicles (or "pores") on the skin to become clogged with excess sebum and dead skin cells; this triggers the bacteria start to grow, resulting in skin irritation and inflammation.
-Red bumps and pus-filled red bumps known as pimples appears.
-Further bacteria proliferation will eventually lead to the development of chronic acnes.
+Overactive sebaceous glands cause hair follicles (or "pores") on the skin to become clogged with excess sebum and dead skin cells; this triggers the bacteria to start to grow, resulting in skin irritation and inflammation.
+Red bumps and pus-filled red bumps known as pimples appear.
+Further bacteria proliferation will eventually lead to the development of chronic acne.

 Acne comes in varying severity: